dafny-lang/dafny/docs/_includes/UserGuide.md

 <!--PDF NEWPAGE-->
 # Dafny User's Guide {#user-guide}

+Most of this document decribes the Dafny programming langauge.
+This section describes the `dafny` tool, a combined verifier and compiler that implements the Dafny language.

+The development of the dafny language and tool is a GitHub project at [https://github.com/dafny-lang/dafny](https://github.com/dafny-lang/dafny).
+The project is open source, with collaborators from various organizations and additional contributors welcome.
+The software itself is licensed under the [MIT license](https://github.com/dafny-lang/dafny/blob/master/LICENSE.txt).

 ## Introduction

 The dafny tool implements the following capabilities:

-- checking that the input files represent a valid dafny program (i.e., syntax, grammar and type checking);
+- checking that the input files represent a valid Dafny program (i.e., syntax, grammar and type checking);
 - verifying that the program meets its specifications, by translating the program to verification conditions and checking those with Boogie and an SMT solver, typically Z3;
 - compiling the program to a target language, such as C#, Java, Javascript, Go (and others in development);